ZuhalAmarkhil/ML-Predicting-Patients-Metastatic-Diagnosis-Period/README.md

 ### Project Structure ###
 - **Plots and Charts/**: Directory containing visualizations and plots generated during the analysis.
-- **analysis_prediction.ipynb:** Jupyter notebook with data analysis, modeling, and prediction.
 - **Metadata.md:** Contains metadata information about the dataset.
 - **README.md:** Project documentation and overview.
-- **train.csv, test.csv:** Training and testing datasets.
+- **analysis_prediction.ipynb:** Jupyter notebook with data analysis, modeling, and prediction.
+- **train.csv, test.csv:** These files contain datasets for training and testing machine learning models.
+The training dataset (train.csv) is used to train the model, while the testing dataset (test.csv) is used to evaluate its performance.